sapientpro/image-comparator/README.md

 <!-- TOC -->

 Image Comparator is a PHP library for image comparison and hashing.
+You can compare 2 and more images using perceptual hashing method.

 Based on https://github.com/kennethrapp/phasher package, with PHP 8 and PHPUnit support.
 The original project was abandoned in November 2017.